openlegend/core-rules/core/SRD.md

 drop to zero, and they acquire the Agility, Fortitude, Might, and Perception attributes of the new form.

 In order to keep track of hit points, the target should record the total damage they have suffered.
 When transforming, damage remains with the character even if their maximum hit points change.
 For example, Vera has a max HP of 20 but is turned into a dragon and her Fortitude increases from 5 to 9, increasing her hit points to 28.
 During combat, she suffers 10 damage.
 When she later transforms back into Vera, the 10 damage remains and is subtracted from her new maximum, leaving her with 10 out of 20 hit points.
 Additionally, if the shift would reduce the target's hit points to less than 1, the target's hit point total becomes 1 instead.

 Limitations are applied starting at Power Level 2 and are gradually removed at higher power levels:

--   The new form cannot be a different size than that of the target.
--   The new form must possess a typical humanoid or animal physiology.
-Animal-like creatures, such as dragons, are allowed, but plants, elementals, oozes, and similar forms are not.
--   The target does not gain alternate forms of movement (flight, swimming, climbing, burrowing, etc.).
--   The target does not gain extraordinary attributes of the new form (hence, they cannot inflict banes that rely on the creature’s extraordinary attributes).
+-   **Power Level 2** - The new form cannot be a different size than that of the target.
+It must possess similar physiology to the target, so humanoids and animals are both mammals and therefore can be shifted between.
+However animals, dragons, plants, elementals, and oozes all have different physiologies, so they cannot be shifted between.
+The target does not gain alternate forms of movement (flight, swimming, climbing, burrowing, etc.).
+The target does not gain extraordinary attributes of the new form (hence, they cannot inflict banes that rely on the creature's extraordinary attributes).

-These limitations are removed based on the Power Level of the boon.

 -   **Power Level 3** - Shapeshift into a creature between half and double the target's original size.
 Gain any non-flight movement modes of the new form.
 -   **Power Level 4** - Shapeshift into a creature between one quarter and quadruple the target's original size.
 -   **Power Level 5** - Gain the flying movement mode of the new form, if applicable.
--   **Power Level 6** - Shapeshift into a living creature that lacks a typical physiology, such as an elemental, ooze, or a plant.
+-   **Power Level 6** - Shapeshift into a living creature of a different physiology, such as an elemental, ooze, or a plant.
 -   **Power Level 7** - Gain all extraordinary attributes possessed by the target.
 If both forms have an Alteration attribute, the target chooses between the two scores.
 -   **Power Level 8** - Shapeshift into a creature of any size.

 **Special:** Shapeshifting into a specific creature (attempting to impersonate them) requires a Deception action roll which is opposed by